 Q: How long do these methods actually extend spice freshness?

-A: Based on our kitchen tests tracking spice potency, these methods extend freshness by 3-6 months.
-Ground spices typically last 6 months without treatment but 9-12 months with vinegar protection.
+A: Based on USDA Food Safety guidelines and our controlled kitchen tests tracking spice potency, these methods extend freshness by 3-6 months.
+Ground spices typically last 6 months without treatment but 9-12 months with vinegar protection in optimal humidity conditions.

 Q: Do I need special equipment for these hacks?